randelramirez/RequestCancellation/README.md

 # RequestCancellation

-Cancelling request from a react application to ASP.NET Core
+Cancelling request from a #React application to #ASP.NET #Core